List of England Test cricket records: Individual records

 Len Hutton has scored the highest individual Test score (364) for England.

 Batting records

 Most career runs

 A run is the basic means of scoring in cricket.
 A run is scored when the batsman hits the ball with his bat and with his partner runs the length of 22 yards of the pitch.
 India's Sachin Tendulkar has scored the most runs in Test cricket with 15,921.
-Second is Joe Root, one of two England batsman to have scored more than 10,000 runs in Test cricket, with 13,543.
+England's Joe Root, one of two England batsman to have scored more than 10,000 runs in Test cricket, is currently in second place.